-We will be making more of these tutorials to help you design and develop different elements of your site using the extensive USB tool set.
+We will be making more of these tutorials to help you design and develop different elements of your site using the extensive tool set.
 Let's start with looking at the Administration interface.
 This is where the bulk of building your application will be done.

 1 - How to access the Admin Area.